 At idle, the belt should not be touching the sheaves of the primary clutch but resting against a bearing outside the clutch shaft.

-If this bearing starts to wear or jams up completely, it won’t spin as it should.
+If this bearing starts to wear or jams up entirely, it won’t spin as it should.
 Instead, it will start rubbing against the inside of the belt.

 - With the engine off, remove the clutch cover.